iamdevonbutler/mongorules/README.md

 *An empty string or empty array that is 'required' will pass validation.
 If this is not the intended behavior, set a minLength value.*

-**For arrays:**

-If 'required' is `true`, `undefined` values will fail validation; BUT, empty arrays will pass validation (set minLength = 1 to change this behavior).

 ### The 'default' property
 If 'required' is `false`, the 'default' property may be set.
-The default value will take effect if a value would fail 'required' validation for its respective data structure (see above).
+The default value will take effect if a value would fail 'required' validation for its respective data structure.

 **For arrays:**